 The Motors Are Silent

-FlexiSpot claims 45 dB, which matches what I measured.
+FlexiSpot rates it at 45 dB, which aligns with independent user measurements.
 That’s quieter than a normal conversation.
-The Uplift V2 is similar; the IKEA BEKANT sounds like a garbage disposal.
+The Uplift V2 is similar; the IKEA BEKANT sounds like a garbage disposal by comparison.

 What’s Actually Annoying

 Assembly takes 45 minutes with two people.
 The instructions are adequate, not great.
 You’ll need a socket wrench (not included).
+The frame weighs about 70 lbs, so flipping it after assembly is a workout.
 I’d have paid $50 for someone else to do it.

 The cable management tray is basic.
-It’s a metal trough.
-Does the job, looks utilitarian.
-If you want clean cable management, plan to add a raceway or cable sleeve.
+It’s a metal trough with a magnetic fabric cover.
+The cover looks decent when it’s closed, but inside it’s just cables crammed into a channel.
+If you want truly clean cable management, plan to add a raceway or cable sleeve.
+It’s functional, not elegant.

 Frame Only vs. With Desktop

-Better move: Buy the frame, then grab an IKEA KARLBY countertop ($189) or a butcher block slab from Home Depot ($80-150).
+Better move if you want to save: Buy the frame, then grab an IKEA KARLBY countertop ($189) or a butcher block slab from Home Depot ($80-150).
 Drill four holes, drop it on the frame, done.
-Looks better, costs less, and you can refinish real wood when it gets scratched.
+Looks better, costs less, and you can refinish real wood when it gets scratched up.

 vs. the Uplift V2